I love home improvement stores.

 That’s for sure.

-A gray haired week-end warrior who still does her own repair work and is brave enough to take Jacob out of his kennel even for a few hours.
+work and is brave enough to take Jacob out of his kennel even for a few hours.

 And still understands the respect a blow up Santy deserves.